linux-system-roles/mssql/README.md

 #### mssql_ha_master_key_password

-The password to set for the master key used with the certificate.
+The password to set for the master key used with the certificate.  <!-- codespell:ignore master -->

 Default: `null`